damomeen/nsi_connections/README.txt

         from localtime zone to UTC timezone.

         Returns:
-            1. HTTP code 201 and JSON object containing one attribute
+            1. HTTP code 201 and JSON object being a copy of service request plus a new attribute:
-                - reservation_id: [string] URN identifier of the reserved connection (eg.: 'urn:uuid:7ebc5196-9293-4346-b847-d2fa123b5266')
+                - service_id: [string] URN identifier of the reserved connection (eg.: 'urn:uuid:7ebc5196-9293-4346-b847-d2fa123b5266')
             2. HTTP code 400 when incorrect connection attributes provided
             3. HTTP code 500 when a connection couldn't be reserved in the BoD system or other problem occured

-    2. DELETE /nsi/connections/<reservation_id>
+    2. DELETE /api/activation/service/<service_id>

         Delete the connection or its reservation

         Parameters:
-            - reservation_id: [string] URN identifier of the reserved connection (eg.: 'urn:uuid:7ebc5196-9293-4346-b847-d2fa123b5266')
+            - service_id: [string] URN identifier of the reserved connection (eg.: 'urn:uuid:7ebc5196-9293-4346-b847-d2fa123b5266')

         Returns:
             1. HTTP code 200 for all conditions

-    3. GET /nsi/connections/<reservation_id>
+    3. GET /api/activation/service/<service_id>

         Query status of the connection or its reservation

         Parameters:
-            - reservation_id: [string] URN identifier of the reserved connection (eg.: 'urn:uuid:7ebc5196-9293-4346-b847-d2fa123b5266')
+            - service_id: [string] URN identifier of the reserved connection (eg.: 'urn:uuid:7ebc5196-9293-4346-b847-d2fa123b5266')

         Returns:
-            1. HTTP code 200 and JSON object containing status information about the connection:
+            1. HTTP code 200 and JSON object containing service information stored in 'serviceCharacteristic' field:
                 - active: ["false", "true"] is data plane for the connection provisioned (can traffic be send)
                 - connectionId: [string] URN identifier of the reserved connection
                 - description: [string] description of the connection